amyjko/critically-conscious-computing/chapters/intelligence.md

 Computer science, as a discipline, engages many questions about data, information, process, algorithms, code, and more.
 But two questions in CS are central: _what is intelligence_ and can _we create intelligence_?
 Many disciplines have long pondered this first question: the earliest philosophers wondered what knowledge was and how it combined to form wisdom<kim19>; behavioral scientists have long studied how human memory, emotion, and decision making shape intelligence<hunt10>; and scientists have long pondered how intelligence varies across the species<thorndike98>.
 Computer science has pondered intelligence by investigating how to represent intelligence, independent from our minds, in the form of algorithms.
 Questions about intelligence are therefore not only central to computing, but to much of the social sciences.

 What distinguishes computing from these other disciplines is that it is also concerned with creating intelligence.
 For instance, one person who imagined this possibility was the son of a banker, Charles Babbage<hyman85>, who first imagined a mechanical machine in 1822 that could automatically calculate mathematical formulas.
 Later in his life, he met an aristocrat’s teen daughter, Ada Lovelace <essinger14>, who had fallen deeply in love with mathematics, and became enamoured with Babbage’s vision of a machine that could calculate.
 She extended Babbage’s ideas much further, imagining a more general purpose machine capable of far more than just numerical calculation.
 She also imagined an idea at the foundation of computer science and how it views intelligence: the algorithm, a series of steps that would operate on abstract symbols.
-She wrote the first algorithm--to compute a mathematical sum of powers--conceiving of the notion of “loops” in which a machine iterates on a set of data, and “variables” in which to keep track of data.
+She wrote the first algorithm--to compute a mathematical sum of powers--conceiving of the notion of "loops" in which a machine iterates on a set of data, and "variables" in which to keep track of data.
 To Lovelace, algorithms were a way of capturing the kind of mathematical intelligence that people have, and encoding it in a repeatable form.
 These ideas later inspired Alan Turing<copeland04> to generalize the notion of algorithms further, which ultimately led to an even broader community of scholars ultimately creating the field of computer science.

 |Chapter06_Figure02_PortraitPortrayals.png|Babbage, Lovelace, and Turing in 19th century photo frames|These three were obsessed with symbolic intelligence, Babbage out of capitalist greed, and Lovelace and Turing out of curiosity.|TODO|